pelias/whosonfirst/README.md

-# whosonfirst
+# Who's on First Data Importer

-whosonfirst is a tool used for importing [Who's On First data]() from local files into a Pelias ElasticSearch repository.
+whosonfirst is a tool used for importing [Who's On First data](https://whosonfirst.mapzen.com/) from local files into a Pelias ElasticSearch repository.

 # Usage